Go to the mastocytosis topic page

 Diffuse cutaneous mastocytosis in an infant - the tan-orange colour is typical; blistering is more common in this variant

-Go to mastocytosis topic page
+Go to the mastocytosis topic page